Japanese Knife Types and How to Use Them

 Yo-deba / Butchery

-Yo-deba knives are heavy, durable knives with a thick spine, which are used for fish and meat butchery.
+Yo-deba knives, or “Western Deba knives”, are heavy, durable butcher knives with thick spines and are often used for fish and meat butchery thanks to their thick, double-edged blades that provide the needed weight and strength to cut through bones and cartilage and separate fish filets with ease.
 They typically feature a 50/50 balance so they are appropriate for both left and right-handed use.

 Shop all Yo-deba Knives